 Not only is singing fun, but it's also good for you!
 Numerous studies have demonstrated its health benefits - from getting more oxygen into your blood, increasing the flow of feelgood hormones and improving mental health.
 And it's a very socially rewarding activity as well.
 At Heathfield Choral Society, there are no auditions, and anyone is welcome to sing with us for 2-3 weeks to see how they get on before thinking about joining.
 It's not necessary to read music, although it will make it easier if you do - many members have joined not being able to but have picked it up as they went along.

 We have two singing terms in the year:

 Rehearsals are on a Monday evening from 7.30pm to 9.30pm at the Union Church in Heathfield, on the corner of the High St and Station Road (postcode TN21 8LB).
 We start the first Monday in September, and finish mid-late June for a summer break.
 Our main concerts are normally held in the State Hall on Station Road, but we also take part in carol services at nearby churches and sing in local nursing and residential homes.
 A workshop, on a work we are planning to perform, is usually held in the Spring and is open to non-members.

-Subscriptions are £90 for the year, running from September to July, payable in advance.
+Subscriptions are set each year at the AGM, and are £90 (payable in advance) for the year 2019-20, running from September to July.
 Membership is free to those in full-time education.